pydykit/pydykit/paper/paper.md

 # Summary

 Simulating dynamical systems is crucial in many scientific and engineering disciplines.
-Discrete dynamical systems are typically described by ordinary differential or differential-algebraic equations (DAEs),
+Discrete dynamical systems are typically governed by ordinary differential or differential-algebraic equations (DAEs), which describe the evolution of the unknown quantities in a finite-dimensional state space.

-which combined with
+Combined with
 initial conditions,
-form an initial value problem (IVP).
+these equations form an initial value problem (IVP).

 Solving IVPs
 numerically requires discretization techniques